marcoromanelli-github/docs/software/virtual-env.md

    ```

 #### Deactivate environment
-When you're done working in the virtual environment, you can deactivate it:
+Deactivate environemnt when finished:

 ```
 deactivate
 ```

 #### Installing packages
-Once your virtual environment is set up and activated, you can install packages specific to your project.
-This keeps your project dependencies separate from other projects and the global Python installation.
+Install packages specific to your project.

 1. Upgrade pip to the latest version:
    ```